Diabetes

 • Type 1 diabetes was previously called insulin-dependent diabetes mellitus (IDDM) or juvenile-onset diabetes.
 Type 1 diabetes accounts for 5% to 10% of all diagnosed cases of diabetes.
 Risk factors are less well defined for type 1 diabetes than for type 2 diabetes, but autoimmune, genetic, and environmental factors are involved in the development of this type of diabetes.

-• Type 2 diabetes was previously called non-insulin dependent diabetes mellitus (NIDDM) or adult-onset diabetes.
+• Type 2 diabetes was previously called non-insulin-dependent diabetes mellitus (NIDDM) or adult-onset diabetes.
 Type 2 diabetes accounts for about 90% to 95% of all diagnosed cases of diabetes.
 Risk factors for type 2 diabetes include older age, obesity, family history of diabetes, prior history of gestational diabetes, impaired glucose tolerance, physical inactivity, and race/ethnicity.

 • Gestational diabetes develops in 2% to 5% of all pregnancies but disappears when a pregnancy is over.
-Obesity is also associated with higher risk.
+Obesity is also associated with a higher risk.
 Women who have had gestational diabetes are at increased risk for later developing type 2 diabetes.
 In some studies, nearly 40% of women with a history of gestational diabetes developed diabetes in the future.

 • "Other specific types" of diabetes result from specific genetic syndromes, surgery, drugs, malnutrition, infections, and other illnesses.
 Such types of diabetes account for 1% to 2% of all diagnosed cases of diabetes.

 Heart disease is the leading cause of diabetes-related deaths.
-Man with diabetes can also develop urological and men's sexual health issues.
+Men with diabetes can also develop urological and men's sexual health issues.
 Adults with diabetes have heart disease death rates about two to four times as high as that of adults without diabetes.

 • Stroke: The risk of stroke is two to four times higher in people with diabetes.